aws-amplify/amplify-data/packages/e2e-tests/README.md

 ## [WIP] How to watch local changes and re-run tests:

 - At the root of the monorepo, run `npm run build:watch` (`npm run turbo watch` for now)

+## Adding a new backend

+- WIP/TODO - folder name corresponds to sandbox identifier.
+Includes `amplifyoutputs.json`.